RizPur/MALIS-Project/project_report.md

 ### 1.1 Overview
 In this project, we completed a binary classification task using linear regression based on iris dataset and further, completed a ternary classification task.
 The accuracy for Task 1 can be 100%, and for Task 2 can be up to 96%.
 ### 1.2 ChatGPT Usage
 We used ChatGPT to accelarate our coding, complete and revise our code.
-We originally proposed a solution to the ternary classification problem and implemented it using ChatGPT.
+We originally conceived of a solution to the ternary classification problem and used ChatGPT to help us write the model in Python.
 ### 1.3 Contribution
 Joel focused on the coding and project report for Task 1 while Qizhi focused on the coding and project report for Task 2.
 ## 2. Dataset Description and Analysis